lukasbrunner/ClimWIP/README.md

 Requirements and Installation
 -----------------------------

 ClimWIP is written in Python and requires at least version 3.6.
-It can be cloned from this GitHub repository using
+It is currently run and tested in 3.8.1.

+To clone it from GitHub use

 <code>git clone https://git.iac.ethz.ch/model_weighting/model_weighting.git</code>